 Search Console (formerly known as the Webmaster Tools) is a free web app created by Google.
-It can help you improve your search results visibility and thereby get more visitors.
+It can help you improve your site and thereby get more visitors.

 Things Search Console can help you with

-Search Console gives you a lot of useful information that you can use to improve your rankings:
+Search Console gives you a lot of useful information and sends you notifications that you can use to improve your site:

 - You can see how your site appears in the search results

-- See which search phrases and queries people use to find your posts
+- See which search phrases and queries people use to find your content

 - See which of your posts get most visitors from search